 One out of every three licensed Wisconsin drivers is over the age of 55.
 While the myriad rules and regulations enforced by the Wisconsin Department of Transportation’s Division of Motor Vehicles (DMV) apply to drivers of all ages and stages, the state may impose some special restrictions on older drivers.

 State rules are explained in more detail below, but some focus on identifying and handling older drivers who may have become unsafe.
 For example, Wisconsin accepts and investigates reports of potentially unsafe drivers from medical personnel and any other concerned citizens.
+Additionally, drivers age 65 and older must renew their license in person.

 Older drivers may be required to submit to extra testing when renewing their licenses.